 Super moist, melt in your mouth, fudge-like Dark Chocolate Espresso Brownies.
-Made with dark cocoa powder, dark chocolate and fresh brewed espresso.
+Made with dark cocoa powder, dark chocolate, and freshly brewed espresso.

 If you’re a daily coffee drinker, then you probably have your favorite ways of brewing at home.
-Whether it’s a traditional brew, French press or overnight cold brew, there’s plenty of ways to change it up.
-A new favorite of mine is espresso.
-And thanks to affordable devices like the Nespresso Inissia and high quality pods from Gourmesso, it’s ready for you every morning, within a few seconds and no need to stop at the coffee shop.
+Whether it’s a traditional brew, coffee pod machines, French press or overnight cold brew, there’s plenty of ways to change it up.

 I wouldn’t be a proper food blogger if I didn’t use them to make something delicious like these Dark Chocolate Espresso Brownies.
 It’s a rich and moist brownie with an almost fudge-like texture.
 There’s something about rich chocolate desserts.
 As you can see from my Double Chocolate Hazelnut Fudge Cake, it’s kind of an obsession.
 Since these espresso brownies were such a hit, I plan to work my way through this list of coffee and espresso infused recipes.

 With baked goods, it’s critical to bake for the correct amount of time.
 With these espresso brownies, they should be a bit moister than you’re used to (a toothpick inserted will have a moist coating on it).
 Plus they continue to cook and set a bit after you take them out.

 Dark cocoa powder, dark chocolate chips, brown sugar, real espresso and plenty of eggs is secret to this Dark Chocolate Espresso Brownies recipe.
 Pair with fresh homemade espresso for a you-deserve-it morning treat, a snack or an evening dessert with your favorite ice cream.
 Any time is a good time for espresso and brownies.